tomm26177/OOP-in-C-/README.md

 "zad 5" and "zad 6" is for making objects like teams or students and developing this

 "zad7" is game ships.
-You are playing with computer and you can save board to file
+You are playing with computer